zenorocha/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/recycle-bin/user-guide/using-the-recycle-bin.md

     ![Confirmation window allows users to restore immediately](./using-the-recycle-bin/images/03.png)

 Some applications, such as Web Content and Documents and Media, support folders for organizing content.
 You can also send folders to the Recycle Bin.
-Keep in mind that this sends any sub-folders of the deleted folder all the files it contains to the Recycle Bin.
+Keep in mind that this action recursively sends all sub-folders and files to the Recycle Bin.
 Folders are restored and deleted the same way as a single file.

-## Drag and Drop
+### Drag and Drop

 You can also drag and drop items into the Recycle Bin.